Mucus, Snot, and Booger Colors: What is Normal for Kids?

 • If it’s a virus, it usually gets better in a few days or a little over a week.

-Kids with white, yellow, or green boogers will usually get better in around a week, because the body’s immune system can fight off a virus.
+Kids with white, yellow, or green boogers usually get better in a week because the body’s immune system can fight off a virus.

 • Shower steam, humidifier, and saline (salt water) drops or spray can help a stuffy nose feel better.

-• If boogers worsen, stick around for more than 10 days, and/or come with a high fever, this MIGHT mean there’s bacterial infection…
+• If boogers worsen, stick around for more than ten days, or come with a high fever, this MIGHT mean there’s a bacterial infection…

 • As always, check with your doctor!